Skip to main content

 Symptoms

-• Airbag / SRS warning light stays on after the start-up bulb check
+• SRS / airbag warning light stays on after the initial startup bulb check

-• Driver airbag is disabled and will not deploy in a crash while the code is active
+• The driver frontal airbag is disabled and will not deploy in a collision while the code is present

 Common causes

-• Loose, corroded, or unseated connector at the airbag module, clockspring, or under the steering column
+• Disconnected, loose, or corroded yellow SRS connector at the airbag or under the steering column — a very common cause after any service near the wheel

 Severity & driving advice